Skip to content

 npm install

-4. Build the CLI, use the CLI to clone the latest release of llama.cpp, and build it from source:
+4. Build the CLI, use the CLI to clone the latest release of llama.cpp and build it from source, and download all the models needed by the tests:

 npm run dev:setup

-If the build fails on c++ errors, this may be due to breaking interface changes on the llama.cpp side, which happens pretty often recently.
+If the build fails on C++ errors, this may be due to breaking interface changes on the llama.cpp side.

-You're encouraged to make changes to the usage of llama.cpp functions in the llama/addon.cpp file to resolve these errors and then open a pull request for these changes separately from your main changes PR.
+You're encouraged to make changes to the usage of llama.cpp functions in the llama/addon directory to resolve these errors and then open a pull request for these changes separately from your main changes PR.

-We continually maintain the llama/addon.cpp file to keep it up to date with the latest changes of llama.cpp, so any help with this is greatly appreciated.
+We continually maintain the llama/addon directory to keep it up to date with the latest changes of llama.cpp, so any help with this is greatly appreciated.

 Development